tomato-architecture/tomato-architecture.github.io/docs/index.md

 **Tomato Architecture** is a pragmatic approach to software architecture following the **Core Principles**

 ## Core Principles
-* Strive to keep things simple instead of overengineering the solution by guessing the requirements for the next decade.
+* Focus on simplicity — solve today's problems without overengineering for hypothetical future needs.
-* Do research, evaluate, then pick a technology and embrace it instead of creating abstractions with replaceability in mind.
+* Research, evaluate, and then commit to the right technologies instead of building layers of unnecessary abstraction for the sake of "future replaceability."
-* Make sure your solution is working as a whole, not just individual units.
+* Design systems that work cohesively as a whole, not just as isolated, well-tested components.
-* Think what is best for your software over blindly following suggestions by popular people.
+* Make architectural decisions based on what truly benefits your software — not merely because it's a trend or endorsed by popular voices.

 ## Architecture Diagram